 Whakaari / White Island.
 Active volcanic island with guided walking tours into the crater.
 Located off the coast in Bay of Plenty in the North Island.

 International Antarctic Centre.
 Located near Christchurch, this is popular tourist attraction with Antarctic simulations, rides and animals such as penguins and huskies.

 Interesting facts about New Zealand

 - The Maori name of New Zealand is Aotearoa which means the land of the long white cloud.

 - There are no snakes in the country.

 - It was the first major nation to have universal suffrage.
 Since 1893 all male and female citizens have legally been allowed to vote.

 We hope you enjoyed reading about New Zealand!

-Destination New Zealand New Zealand is a country in the southwestern Pacific Ocean consisting of two main islands, covered by volcanic mountains and glaciers, and another thirty smaller ones off the main coast and each with unique natural characteristics.
+New Zealand is a country in the southwestern Pacific Ocean consisting of two main islands, covered by volcanic mountains and glaciers, and another thirty smaller ones off the main coast and each with unique natural characteristics.